phollyer/ElmX/README.md

 - "entry-file": The name of, and path to, your entry module from your `elm.json` file.
 This defaults to `src/Main.elm`, but if you use a different name or path, you can specify it here.
 - "exclude-dirs": A list of directories to exclude from the search.
 This defaults to `["elm-stuff", "node_modules", "review", "tests"]`, but you can add to this list if you want to exclude more directories.
 - "exclude-files": A list of files to exclude from the search.
-This is useful if you have one or more modules that you are working on but that are not yet ready to `import` into any of your project files. __(Not yet implemented)__.
+This is useful if you have one or more modules that you are working on but that are not yet ready to `import` into any of your project files.

 You can create this file manually, or you can use the `init` command to create it for you.
 Once this has been created, you can edit it to suit your needs at any time.